 Yes, well, sort of.
-When it comes to you “working” your new presence, you can write your own articles and create your own graphics.
+However, when you are “working” on your new presence, you can write your articles and create your graphics.
 And as I mentioned earlier, you do the marketing leg work.

-There are tools and services that offer free accounts, but with user and feature limits.
+Some tools and services offer free accounts but with user and feature limits.
 And not all freebies are supported or will be there for the long haul.
-This is where determining a budget up front that reflects what is necessary to your success is worth the time and effort.
+So you want to determine a budget upfront that reflects what is necessary to your success is worth the time and effort.

-To market your website there are a bunch of opportunities you can try with little to no cost other than your time.
+To market your website, utilize existing opportunities to try with little to no cost other than your time.
 Such as: